-Read more: Backpacking Uluru
+Read more: Visit Uluru

-How much does it cost to travel in the Northern Territory
+How Much Does It Cost to Travel in the Northern Territory

 Travelling around Australia, in general, is expensive, and the Northern Territory is no exception.
 However, there are ways that you can make it cheaper!

 Accommodation can be a drain on your resources, especially if you travel to the Top End during the dry season.
 The hostels in Darwin, for example, cost around $6-10 more than in the wet season.
-If this is an issue, it may be worth considering whether you are better visiting during the wet season!
+If this is an issue, it may be worth considering whether you are better off visiting during the wet season!

-Cooking your own food is perhaps the best way to save money.
-Supermarkets Coles and Woolworths are cheap and so is the backpacker staple food of pasta.
+Cooking your food is perhaps the best way to save money.
+Supermarkets Coles and Woolworths are cheap and so is the backpacker’s staple food of pasta.
 A 500g bag costs less than a dollar.
 If you insist on eating out, then you are going to spend more than necessary.
 Expect to pay anywhere between $10-20 for a meal!

 Most hostels in the Northern Territory have free wifi.
-If they don’t then head to a local library, McDonalds or Burger King where the wifi is free.
+If they don’t then head to a local library, McDonald’s or Burger King where the wifi is free.
 You’ll have to buy something in either place, but it may work out cheaper than paying your hostel’s rate for wifi

 Travelling in the Northern Territory is something that I highly recommend you do while travelling through Australia.
-There are many unique places to visit, and getting away from the East Coast and seeing a different side to Australia was a highlight of my time in this great country!
+There are many unique places to visit, and getting away from the East Coast and seeing a different side of Australia was a highlight of my time in this great country!

 Have you visited the Northern Territory?
 What was your favourite thing you did while you were in this great state?

 Want more information about a trip to the Northern Territory?
-Get the Lonely Planet Northern Territory & Central Australia guide here
+Get the Lonely Planet Northern Territory & Central Australia guide here.